 Although already popular in Canada, the band began building a wider audience in 2007 by signing to a new label, Nettwerk, and releasing the well-received Ongiara.
 The album's first track, "Your Rocky Spine," topped the Canadian indie charts and appeared on the soundtrack to Showtime's Weeds.
 Such increased attention kept Great Lake Swimmers on tour for the better part of two years, but they still managed to take some time off to record a fourth album.
 Traveling between multiple locations in the Thousand Islands region and elsewhere in northern New York state, the group hit a creative high peak with Lost Channels, which was released in 2009.
 The Legion Sessions, an EP featuring live versions of several Lost Channels tunes, also appeared that year.
-In 2012 Great Lake Swimmers released New Wild Everywhere, their first album to be recorded in a traditional studio. ~ David Serra, Rovi
+In 2012 Great Lake Swimmers released New Wild Everywhere, their first album to be recorded in a traditional studio.
+For 2015's A Forest of Arms, the group recorded in studios, small music venues, and a variety of unconventional spaces, including Tyendinaga Cavern and Caves, the oldest natural cavern in Ontario. ~ David Serra, Rovi